vianarafael/koe/docs/SETUP_GUIDE.md

-# 📖 Setup Guide - Koe
+# 📖 Setup Guide - EngageMeter

-> **Complete installation and configuration guide for Koe Social Media Analytics**
+> **Complete installation and configuration guide for EngageMeter Social Media Analytics**

 ## 🎯 Overview

-This guide will walk you through setting up Koe on your local machine or server.
-Koe is designed to be easy to set up and get running quickly.
+This guide will walk you through setting up EngageMeter on your local machine or server.
+EngageMeter is designed to be easy to set up and get running quickly.

 ## 📋 Prerequisites